 A Young Driver Scheme is available to drivers under the age of 25 who are invited to attend a Speed Awareness Course.
-The course is a two and a half hour workshop followed by four online modules and a test which must be completed within 28 days of completing the course.
+The course is a three hour workshop followed by four online modules and a test which must be completed within 28 days of completing the course.